A Tale About Love 1 — A Felicitous Encounter - Cover

 She kissed his hands and looked at him in the way that only a loving woman can do.
 Then she took my hand and laid it over my father’s hand and hers.

 He gazed at us for a long time and then said slowly in his raspy voice and with interruptions to take another breath, “Maureen, I expected to die on my own, alone as I’ve been during all these years.
-James cared for me, and I did not need for anything, but he was there, and I was here.
+James cared for me, and I didn’t need for anything, but he was there, and I was here.
 I know that it is mainly my fault, but still, I always missed him.
-Now he’s here and I’m certain that you brought him here, to say goodbye and perhaps even so that we forgive each other.
+Now he’s here and I’m certain that you brought him here to say goodbye and perhaps even so that we forgive each other.
 So, thank you and yes, you have my permission and my blessings.”

 He stopped to breathe - it was very difficult for him to speak.